Date: 6 June 2016. Report on Colin (a tropical storm)

 Seaweed is at the RED ARROW.

-For my friends, here is the latest on Tropical Storm Colin: It's been
+For my friends, here is the latest on Tropical Storm Colin: It has been

 blowing like crazy, raining sideways and flooding too.
 High tide was